K2Joom/docs-matukio/joomla_template_issues.md

 ### Admin templates

-Matukio is only tested with the default Joomla! admin template (ISIS).
+Matukio is only tested with the default Joomla! admin template (Isis) and we only support this one.

 ### Frontend templates